Jahia/jahia/bundles/security-filter/README.md

 ### Configuration

-Tokens can be generated via the tools section "jwtConfiguration" - the user can specify the list of scopes that will be owned by the token, and fill in the optional restrictions.
+When Jahia is started in development mode, tokens can be generated from the "Developer Tools" via the section "JWT Configuration" - the user can specify the list of scopes that will be owned by the token, and fill in the optional restrictions.
 You must customize `org.jahia.bundles.jwt.token.cfg` configuration file before generating any token.
 The file contains the following properties :